 For organizations of all sizes, it’s becoming increasingly important to ensure that their content is accessible to all users, and have a robust digital accessibility strategy in place.
 By having a digital accessibility strategy, you’ll have a step-by-step, internal guideline that ensures all users, regardless of ability, will be able to receive the knowledge that you’re communicating.

 More precise rules and regulations are defined in the EU directive 2016/2102 and US Workforce Rehabilitation Act of 1973, Section 508.
 Although these rules are mandatory only on the governmental or federal level, individuals and businesses in the private sector are encouraged to adopt them to support the good cause.

 Watch our webinar video, where our co-founder Thomas Dieste explains the implications of the legislation on the publication of video and audio.
-Moreover, in this webinar Thomas tells how modern technology, such as automatic speech recognition, can help in creating subtitles while staying within budget and tight deadlines.
+In this webinar Thomas tells how modern technology, such as automatic speech recognition, can help in creating subtitles while staying within budget and tight deadlines.

 How to address a Digital accessibility Strategy?

-There are 3 steps involved in making sure that your Digital accessibility Strategy is successful:
+There are 3 steps to ensure that your Digital accessibility Strategy is successful:

 1) Build awareness in your organization

 If you want people to change their routine way of working and start thinking about the disadvantaged users – you have to raise awareness of this issue.
 There are a few ways to spread the message across your coworkers:

 - Organize workshops

 Introduce your colleagues to the subject of digital accessibility by running workshops and tutorials.
 You can cover all the important topics in about 30 min, but this will be enough to convey the message.